 - Physical hardening typically delivers the highest impact per dollar, but your local crime patterns and specific property layout may shift priorities.

 Add a motion light this week.
 Install one sensor and one camera with local recording within the month.
 Build out backup power and cellular communications over the next few weekends.
-Test everything under realistic failure conditions — kill the power, reboot the router, simulate the worst case.
+Then test everything under realistic failure conditions — kill the power, reboot the router, simulate the worst case.

 I’ve been building, testing, and refining DIY home security systems across the Pacific Northwest for over a decade, through ice storms, windstorms, and extended outages that pushed professional systems past their breaking point.
 The system I run at my own home follows exactly the blueprint in this guide — layered, locally controlled, backup-powered, and tested regularly.